graphprotocol/research/specs/graphql-api/graphql-api.md

 }
 ```

-As with the Query API, we can use `_logs` to fetch information about the operation that mutated the entity.
+As with the Query API, we can use `_log` to fetch information about the most recent operation that mutated the entity.

 #### Example
 Subscribe to all `Token` entity changes and fetch the type of operation: